Virtualization-projects/rancher-labs-wiki/Cowpoke-1:-Getting-Started-with-Rancher.md

 ### Launch Rancher!
 Remember that Cattle.launch we copied?
 That's how we launch the management server:
- 1. Click the Debug Dropdown
+ 1. Click the Run Dropdown
  2. Debug Configurations...
  3. Java Applications: Cattle (click it)
  4. The config is already there, we just need to change some arguments...Click the Arguments tab